 Freecell Blue - FreeCell Blue is different from many other versions of solitaire games, because all 52 cards are dealt face-up from the beginning.
 This lets you look at cards and plan your moves more thoroughly than in other solitaire games.

+No downloading needed to play this game.
 Is the game not working or not loading?
-Help us make the site better.
-Report Problem
+Help us make the site better - Report Problem